kurtbuilds/fastmurmur3/README.md

 ### Benchmark Future Work

-- These benchmarks are run on a limited input set and with a limited seed.
-It'd be better to run these benchmarks on a larger input set and with a larger seed.
+- [ ] These benchmarks are run on a limited input set and with a limited seed set.
+These more extensive benchmarks need to happen before definitively making the claim that `fastmurmur3` is the fastest non-cryptographic hash function.

-- Besides speed, these benchmarks could also measure other important hash properties like collision-resistance.
+- [ ] Besides speed, these benchmarks could also measure other important hash properties like collision-resistance in comparison to other algorithms (`xxhash`, etc.).

-- I exclude `FxHash` from the benchmark summary because I don't know if it's been tested for general use beyond the rust compiler.
+- [ ] I exclude `FxHash` from the benchmark summary because I don't know if it's been tested for general use beyond the rust compiler.
 If that has been done, and it proves to be general purpose, FxHash could be preferable to `fastmurmur3`.

-- It'd be nice to have pretty charts of the benchmarks.
+- [ ] It'd be nice to have pretty charts of the benchmarks.

+# Correctness

+The tests for `fastmurmur3` perform fuzzing in comparison to the C implementation.

 # Contributing